Chu shogi: Game end

 In practice these winning conditions are rarely fulfilled, as a player will resign when checkmated, as otherwise when loss is inevitable.

 A player who makes an illegal move loses immediately.
 (This rule may be relaxed in casual games, and Hodges writing for a Western audience encourages players to do so.)
 Players can also agree to a draw at any time, or if the game reaches a position such that the winning condition is impossible to fulfill for either player (called 持将棋 jishōgi, as in standard shogi).
 (In practice, positions that cannot be won without the other side making a very obvious blunder are also considered as jishōgi, such as a king with only his lion blocked from getting near the enemy king by two side movers on adjacent ranks.)
 Under the historical rules, this means that no legal series of moves can lead to all of one player's royal pieces being captured; under the Japanese Chu Shogi Association's rules, this additionally means that no legal series of moves can lead to one player being left with only a king, or with no royal pieces.
 In professional play, drawn games are replayed with opposite colours.

 Touch rule

 Hodges reports a strict touch rule for chu shogi.
-Once a piece has been touched, then that piece must be moved.
+Once a piece has been touched, it must be moved.
 Furthermore, if the piece is also moved to a square, it must remain on that square without exception.
 (That is, the piece cannot be moved to a different square, even if one's hand does not leave the piece.)
-Thus, chu shogi's touch rule is more severe than the western chess touch-move rule used in tournament play.
-Under the rules of the Japanese Chu Shogi Association, if a piece is touched but it cannot move, there is no penalty for the first two times, but the opponent can declare a foul on the third time and result in forfeiture of the game.
+Under the rules of the Japanese Chu Shogi Association, if a piece is touched but it cannot move, there is no penalty for the first two times, but the opponent can declare a foul on the third time, resulting in forfeiture of the game.
+Thus, chu shogi's touch rule is stricter than the western chess touch-move rule used in tournament play.